 No. The license to practice acupuncture is the same for graduates of both the MSTCM and DACM programs.

 Transferring students are required by ACAOM to complete at least two years as a matriculated student in first professional doctoral degree program.
 For questions about transferring into the DACM program, please contact our Admissions office or check out our transfer policy.

-If you are a current student in a master's degree program in Chinese medicine and will complete at least 50% of your master's program by fall 2015, you should complete the master's program and then you can enroll ACTCM's post-graduate doctoral program (DAOM) to get your doctorate degree while you practice.
-On completion of your MSTCM you will be eligible to get licensed as an acupuncturist while earning a doctorate in the DAOM degree program.
+If you are a current student in a master’s degree program in Chinese medicine and have completed nearly 50% or more of your master’s program, you should complete your master’s program.
+You can then enroll in ACTCM’s postgraduate doctoral program (DAOM) to get your doctorate degree while you practice.
+Upon completion of your MSTCM, you will be eligible to get your license in acupuncture while earning a doctorate in the DAOM degree program.
 If you have completed less than two years of training in the MSTCM then transferring into the program may be an option for you.
 Please contact the Admissions office for details.

 The Accreditation Standard for the First Professional Doctorate in Acupuncture and/or Oriental Medicine from ACAOM states: “The FPD program must ensure that transfer (or ‘advanced standing’) students take at least two academic years in residence before receiving the FPD degree.”
 This means that if you have less than two years remaining in your first professional degree program and transfer into the first professional doctorate you may be required to repeat curriculum that you had previously covered in your masters program.

 No. For students in the DACM program, these two degrees, DACM and MSTCM are conferred only when all requirements for both degrees are completed.
-Should you decide to work toward a MSTCM degree only, you will need to transfer to the MSTCM program.
+Should you decide to work toward a MSTCM degree only, you will need to transfer to the DACM program.